THE TEAM

 Writer/Director

-Elinor Teele is a screenwriter, director, and HarperCollins author with family roots in Arrowtown.
-Her parents, David & Rita Teele, are the co-authors with Val McMillan of FADING FAST: IMAGES OF NEW ZEALAND’S RURAL SOUTH.
-Read the ODT article about the book.
+Elinor Teele is a screenwriter, director, and HarperCollins author with family ties to Arrowtown.
+Her parents, David & Rita Teele, are co-authors with Val McMillan of FADING FAST: IMAGES OF NEW ZEALAND’S RURAL SOUTH.
+Read the Otago Daily Times article about the book.

-Elinor earned her undergraduate degree at the University of Otago and holds a Ph.D. in Old English Literature from the University of Cambridge.
+She earned her undergraduate degree at the University of Otago before traveling to the UK for postgraduate work.
+She holds a Ph.D. in Old English Literature from the University of Cambridge.

-Her first book, THE MECHANICAL MIND OF JOHN COGGIN (Walden Pond Press/HarperCollins), received a Kirkus Star.
-Her second, THE TREASURE OF MAD DOC MAGEE (Walden Pond Press/HarperCollins), was based on Arrowtown in the aftermath of the Otago Gold Rush and was a Junior Library Guild Pick.
+Elinor’s first middle grade book, THE MECHANICAL MIND OF JOHN COGGIN (Walden Pond Press/HarperCollins), received a Kirkus Star.
+Her second novel, THE TREASURE OF MAD DOC MAGEE (Walden Pond Press/HarperCollins), was based on Arrowtown in the aftermath of the Otago Gold Rush and was a Junior Library Guild Pick.

-In the role of actor & director, she created STUDS TERKEL’S AMERICAN CENTURY, an interactive theatre production that dramatized verbatim interviews of 20th century Americans.
-To learn more about her work, visit her website, elinorteele.com, and read her biography.
+In the role of director, she created STUDS TERKEL’S AMERICAN CENTURY, an interactive theatre production that dramatized verbatim interviews of 20th century Americans.

 Cinematographer